Show All Answers

 In areas that are zoned to allow single-family residential homes, there are also provisions for additional dwelling units, without subdividing your property.
 In most cases, your property must be able to satisfy the density established by its zoning.
 For example, if you are zoned RA-5, you may have one dwelling unit for each five acres (however, a minimum parcel size is not required for one dwelling).

 With the exception of Accessory-Second Dwelling Units, most second dwelling units will require a land use permit issued by the Planning Department, requiring review for compliance with applicable standards, including possible road improvements.
 The following types of additional dwelling units are allowed:

 Only pre-qualified biological consultants that have been approved by the County are authorized to prepare these inventories.

 Land use complaints can be filed at the CDA Customer Service Center at the Nevada County Administrative Center.
 All formal complaints must be filed on the official form, and must be signed.
 The name of the complainant is confidential.
-If you have questions concerning the filing of a complaint, contact the Code Compliance Division of the Community Development Agency at 530-265-1362, or visit the Code Compliance Division webpage.
+If you have questions concerning the filing of a complaint, contact the Code Compliance Division of the Community Development Agency at 530-265-1222 Option 4, or visit the Code Compliance Division webpage.